suncoast-devs/handbook/lessons/front-end-safari/adding-style.md

 # Adding styling

-Now that we have the basic structure of our page we can start to apply styling to the page.
+Now that we have the basic structure of our page, we can start to apply styling to the page.
 The goal here is to turn the plain page with the browser's default style into something that looks much more like our original mockup.